Biosafety: Medical waste management in the United States

 Different forms of biohazardous wasted required different treatments for their proper waste management.
 This is determined largely be each states regulations.
-Currently, there are several contracted companies that focus on medical, sharps and biological hazard disposal.
-Stericycle and Daniels Health are two national leaders in medical waste and pharmaceutical disposal in the United States.

 Incidents of non-compliance and reform efforts

 The United States Government has made it clear that biosafety is to be taken very seriously.
 In 2014, incidents with anthrax and Ebola pathogens in CDC laboratories prompted the CDC director Tom Frieden to issue a moratorium for research with these types of select agents.
 An investigation concluded that there was a lack of adherence to safety protocols and "inadequate safeguards" in place.
 This indicated a lack of proper training or reinforcement of training and supervision on regular basis for lab personnel.

 Following these incidents, the CDC established an External Laboratory Safety Workgroup (ELSW), and suggestions have been made to reform effectiveness of the Federal Select Agent Program.
 The White House issued a report on national biosafety priorities in 2015, outlining next steps for a national biosafety and security program, and addressed biological safety needs for health research, national defense, and public safety.

 In 2016, the Association of Public Health Laboratories (APHL) had a presentation at their annual meeting focused on improving biosafety culture.
 This same year, The UPMC Center for Health Security issued a case study report including reviews of ten different nations' current biosafety regulations, including the United States.
-Their goal was to "provide a foundation for identifying national‐level biosafety norms and enable initial assessment of biosafety priorities necessary for developing effective national biosafety regulation and oversight."
+Their goal was to "provide a foundation for identifying national-level biosafety norms and enable initial assessment of biosafety priorities necessary for developing effective national biosafety regulation and oversight."